-You may have heard about a new kind of health care directive in New York, called a Medical Orders for Scope of Treatment (MOST) form.
+You may have heard about a new kind of health care directive in North Carolina, called a Medical Orders for Scope of Treatment (MOST) form.
 Here, we discuss what a MOST form is and when you might need one.

 A MOST form is a doctor's order that helps you keep control over medical care at the end of life.
 Like a Do Not Resuscitate (DNR) order, the form tells emergency medical personnel and other health care providers whether or not to administer cardiopulmonary resuscitation (CPR) in the event of a medical emergency.
 A MOST form may be used in addition to -- or, sometimes, instead of -- a DNR order.
 The MOST form may also provide other information about your wishes for end-of-life health care, as explained below.